gvtulder/ccrbm/README.md

 Copyright and license
 ---------------------
-Copyright (c) 2016 Gijs van Tulder / Erasmus MC, the Netherlands This code is licensed under the MIT license.
+Copyright (c) 2016 Gijs van Tulder / Erasmus MC, the Netherlands.
+This code is licensed under the MIT license.
 See LICENSE for details.